The Areas of the Uprising of the Tocharian, Albanian, Thracian, Phrygian Languages.

 Above examples are enough to recognize that the ancient Albanian-Mordvinic connections were real and therefore allow us to locate with a high probability the area of formation of the Albanian language just between the Desna and Seym Rivers.
 But then how do we explain the fact that the Albanian language has the most common words with the Greek, Germanic and Baltic languages?
 As we shall see, this is the result of later borrowing after the first stage of resettlement of Indo-European tribes.

-Very few lexical data are available for the localization of the Urheimat of the Illyrians, but, according to the other language facts, Walter Porzig found arguments to claim that Illyrian and Celtic areas were adjacent in early history (PORZIG W. 1964: 159).
+Very few lexical data are available for the localization of the Urheimat of the Illyrians, but, according to the other language facts, Walter Porzig found arguments to claim that Illyrian and Celtic areas were adjacent in early history [PORZIG W. 1964: 159].
 He also indicated that “Illyrian and Greek have remarkably few mutual connections though the both peoples lived in permanent proximity since the time of Illyrian migration.”
-(Ibid.
-224).
+[Ibid: 224].
 If we conjecture the Illyrian area to be near the Celtic and far from the Greek ones, we can find some additional data to prove the location of the Illyrian area somewhere on the West Indo-European territory.
 Place names can be very helpful in this case.
 The Illyrian toponymy was studied by the linguist Oleg Trubachiov and the archaeologist Dmitriy Telegin.
 Pointing out at the relative vicinity of the Celtic and Illyrian onomastics in general, Trubachiov wrote: "…hydronyms with West-Balkan connections are concentrated on the Dnestr narrow space and are sporadic present to the north in the Goryn’ river's basin and to the north-east in the catchment of the river Teterev river".
-(TRUBACHIOV O.N.
-1968: 279).
+[TRUBACHIOV O.N.
+1968: 279].
+Such hydronyms as Barbara, Goryn, Grana, Dupa, Ikva, Ipatva, Lukva are considered by Trybacgiov to be the Illyrian.
 D. Telegin confirms Trubachiov's idea and specifies that the Illyrian (Celtic-Illyrian) hydronyms make three concentrations in the Ukraine: the Kiev, Zhytomir and Upper Dnestr accumulations.
-When the first two of them have only ten names, the last one has almost 30 names (TElEGIN D.Ya.
-1990-1).
+When the first two of them have only ten names, the last one has almost 30 names [TElEGIN D.Ya.
+1990-1].
 Thus we have the reason to believe that Illyrian people resided in the Upper Dnestr river's basin and populated the territory to the north at certain period.
-Their Urheimat was just in the region between the rivers Sluch, West Bug and Pripyat’.
+In this case their ancestral home should be placed on the space between the Sluch, West Bug, and Pripyat’ rivers, so called Volhynia.

 The Urheimat of the Phrygians was to be close to the Greek and Armenian areas because the vicinity of the Phrygians to the Greeks and the Armenians is confirmed by numerous linguistic data.
-For example, Gamkrelidze and Ivanov wrote: “Phrygian language… has structural features that bring it close to the dialects of Greek-Armenian area”.
-(GAMKRELIDZE T.V., IVANOV V.V.
-1984: 910).
+For example, Gamkrelidze and Ivanov wrote: “Phrygian language… has structural features that bring it close to the dialects of Greek-Armenian area” [GAMKRELIDZE T.V., IVANOV V.V.
+1984: 910].
 Armenian scholar Gr.
-Kapantsyan indicated that Greek annalists (Herodotus, Eudoksus and other) were writing about the vicinity of Phrygians and Armenians. ”Phrygians and Armenians were together under the same banners in the army of Xerxes and they were dressed and armed identically” (KAPANTSIAN GR.
-1956: 164).
-Russian scholar T. Moisejeva also wrote about closeness of Phrygian to Greek and Armenian (MOISEYEVA T.A.
-1986: 13).
-At the same time, the area of the formation of the Phrygian language should have been close to the Thracian language, since this two languages according to the schemes of Hirt and Ler-Splavinsky are also closely related.
+Kapantsyan indicated that Greek annalists (Herodotus, Eudoksus and other) were writing about the vicinity of Phrygians and Armenians. ”Phrygians and Armenians were together under the same banners in the army of Xerxes and they were dressed and armed identically” [KAPANTSIAN GR.
+1956: 164].
+Russian scholar T. Moisejeva also wrote about closeness of Phrygian to Greek and Armenian [MOISEYEVA T.A.
+1986: 13].
+At the same time, the area of the formation of the Phrygian language should have been close to the Thracian language, since these two languages according to the schemes of Hirt and Ler-Splavinsky are also closely related.
+The latest developments allow us to speak about the place of the Phrygian language among the Indo-European more confidently.
+After analyzing the explicit data on the phonetics and morphology of the Phrygian language, F. Cortlandt comes to the following conclusion:

-Under these conditions, the place of the formation of the Phrygian is most suitable for the area between the Desna and Iput Rivers, south of the area of the Indo-Aryan language (se the map at right).
+Under these conditions, the place of the formation of the Phrygian is most suitable for the area between the Desna and Iput Rivers, south of the area of the Indo-Aryan language (see the map at right).
 If such an arrangement corresponds to reality, then the Phrygian language should also have close relations with the Indo-Aryan language, however, checking this is prevented by the scarcity of the available Phrygian lexical material.
+However F. Cortlandt gives some examples of correspondences between Phrygian and Indo-Iranian languages [ibid].

 … Hittite root-words have in most non-Indo-European origin, only ten percent of them originated from PIE, while the forms of declension and conjugation, as well as forming new word are distinctly Indo-European, although there are also representatives and morphological forms of Asia Minor (Asiatic) (KAPANTSYAN Gr., 1956, 79).